Types of Medicare Advantage Plans

 Timing Your Enrollment

-Knowing the right time to enroll in a Medicare Advantage plan can help you avoid penalties and ensure coverage.
+Knowing the right time to enroll in a Medicare Advantage plan could help you avoid penalties and ensure coverage.

 The initial enrollment period for enrolling in a Medicare Advantage plan is from January 1 to March 31, and the annual open enrollment period for making changes to Medicare Advantage plans is from October 15 to December 7.